Israr-11/MERN-Stack-Book-Web-Application/README.md

 npm start

-## Firstly, start the server via commands as npm start or npm run dev and then, start the frontend
+## Firstly, start the server via commands such as npm start or npm run dev, and then, start the frontend

 Open your favorite browser and navigate to http://localhost:3000 to experience the magic 😎!